 13 Die in Labor Van Crash in Calif.

-The van ``couldn’t avoid hitting the tractor-trailer,″ Erickson said. ``Their brakes locked up.″
+The van was going at least 55 mph, and ``couldn’t avoid hitting the tractor-trailer,″ Erickson said. ``Their brakes locked up.″

-In central California’s agricultural heartland, farm workers are often transported in crowded vans _ a problem that has contributed to a disproportionate traffic death rate among Hispanics in the area.
+In central California’s agricultural heartland, farm workers often have no alternative to traveling in crowded vans _ a problem that has contributed to a disproportionate traffic death rate among Hispanics in the area.

-The highway patrol is so concerned that it has a team focused entirely on vehicles overcrowded with farm workers.
+The highway patrol has a team of six officers dubbed ``Los Centinales″ _ or ``the Sentinels″ _ who focus exclusively on vehicles overcrowded with farm workers.

 ``We stop those vehicles that are obviously overloaded ... the back end is sagged down because of the weight of the people,″ said Sgt.
 Jorge Chaidez, who runs the unit out of the highway patrol’s office in Fresno. ``I’ve seen up to 22 people in a small van.″